 The importance of touch

 ‘It’s as important as the oxygen we breathe in, the food we eat – we are social beings,’ says Dr McGlone, Professor of Neuroscience and head of the Somatosensory & Affective Neuroscience Group at Liverpool John Moores University.
-But with the given circumstances of prolonged physical separation it is difficult for man to fight against his innate nature.
+But with the given circumstances of prolonged physical separation, it is difficult for an individual to fight against their nnate nature.

 For more than a month now, humans have not been a part of social gathering.
 We have not met our friends and families.
 A hug to our loved ones has become impossible.
 We have not seen the faces of our classmates or coworkers.
 Besides people who are quarantining by themselves, the lack of physical contact is also affecting the ones who are living with someone.